 According to Dr Dill-Shackleford, this phenomenon of our relationships to fictional characters is called Para-social Relationships, or one-sided relationships with the media they watch and hear.
 Although a character can’t talk back to them, it engages people and makes them sense the emotion going on in the movie.
 The feeling of attachments become so real to some people that it starts bringing them joy or cheer them up after a rough day.
 This feeling of affection could be a sign that you’re capable of a lot of empathy.

-There is not much hard science out there that explain why some people tend to be extremely passionate fans, while others are more casual.
-Researcher Debra Kissen, PhD, a member of the ADAA believes it might have something to do with how deeply we probe into things in our lives in general.
+There is not much hard science out there that explain why some people tend to be highly passionate fans while others are more casual.
+Researcher Debra Kissen, PhD, a member of the ADAA, believes it might have something to do with how deeply we probe into things in our lives in general.
 She asserted that ‘people who have more of a tendency to dig deep into things might have more of a tendency to be experts and dive deep while others take more of a wide view’.
 That attachment and para-social relationship can also happen with celebrities, who, in a way, are arguably fictional characters to us: We know the image they present in public, which may or may not 100% align with who they really are, and we guess at the rest.

 So, it’s expected to be highly attached to a fictional character or a celebrity, so long as it doesn’t become an obsession that takes over your life.
 Anything in the extreme is hazardous to health and life, including feeling and emotions 🙂